 Behavior Support Plans represent a finished product from which the team can operate with clear goals and well developed strategies for encouraging adaptive behaviors across all settings and scenarios, while working to decrease behaviors of concern.

 The job of the Behavior Clinician does not end at the creation of a plan.
-Our Behavior Clinicians are constantly working to train staff, families, and other stakeholders to assure the best possible environment for our consumers.
+Our Behavior Clinicians are constantly working to train staff, families, and other stakeholders to assure the best possible environment for our individuals.
 This includes regular staff meetings and participation in inter-disciplinary team planning.

 AccessAbilities, Inc. assures a Behavior Clinician is on call at all times for emergency support.
 All Behavior Clinicians are available during normal business hours for consultation or to address needed changes.